 You’re probably wondering or thinking “do OLED TVs suffer screen burn-in?” there’s a high chance that you are given that you’re reading this.
 OLED TVs, as we know it, assumed or claimed as the future of televisions.
 These TV’s have, if not the best, one of the best picture quality that you can find on any televisions these days.
-However, despite being an excellent and an overall great TV, they are not without their issues.
+However, despite being an excellent and overall great TV, they are not without their issues.

 OLED TVs Screen Burn-In Issues